What is Gray/Black Water?(and other boat sewage questions)

 Even more surprising is that commercial vessels, including cruise ships, are also allowed to dump human waste into the ocean!
 According to the EPA study done in 2004 (source) the average cruise ship produces 46,580 gallons of sewage PER DAY!
 Assuming that cruise ship operates almost every day of the year, the average cruise ship creates 17,000,000 gallons of sewage PER YEAR!

-Related Post Why Are Yellowfin Boats So Expensive?
+Related Post Why are Boat Fridges So Expensive?

 All of those 17,000,000 gallons of waste are dumped right into the ocean as well!
 Imagine how surprised I was to find out that little fact as well!